Kinnon MacKinnon

 Media Requests Welcome

-Drawing from critical theoretical and empirical training, Kinnon's research investigates the social and structural dimensions of health and social care delivery (specialization: sexual and gender minority populations).
-He has specific interest in examining experiences of accessing gender-related medical interventions, and the delivery of gender-affirming healthcare.
-He has published over 40 peer-reviewed academic papers and book chapters, including within the British Journal of Social Work, the British Medical Journal, Critical Public Health, Social Science and Medicine, and the Journal of the American Medical Association.
-Kinnon's practice background includes support group facilitation in the areas of gender-affirming surgery, queer/trans youth, and eating disorders.
-In 2022, he was recognized by York University with a Research Leaders award.
-He is an active member of the World Professional Association of Transgender Health.
+Kinnon Ross MacKinnon is a social scientist who studies transgender medicine, including how sexual and gender minority populations access and experience hormonal/surgical interventions.
+Drawing from critical theoretical and empirical training, Kinnon's research investigates the social and structural dimensions of care delivery.
+He has published over 50 peer-reviewed academic papers and book chapters, including within the British Journal of Social Work, the BMJ, Critical Public Health, Social Science and Medicine, and the Journal of the American Medical Association.
+Kinnon's social work practice background includes support group facilitation in the areas of gender-affirming surgery, queer/trans youth, and eating disorders.
+In 2023, he was recognized by York University with a Research Leaders award.

 Degrees